Hansanto/kault/README.md

     // All options below are optional
     namespace = "my-namespace" // Enterprise plan feature auth {
-        token = "existing-token" // Can set or generated with the client appRole {
+        token = "existing-token" // Can be set here or get after from API appRole {
             path = "approle"
         }